 Let’s Go Fishing for Some Great, Great Lakes Fish! (for children ages 3 and above) Many things make our Great Lakes very great!
 They contain 20% of the world’s fresh water and 35,000 islands but what swims underwater is what delights and excites us.
 We’ll explore the fish that live in Lake Michigan and Lake Superior and what makes them special.
 A very special guest Stella Sturgeon is invited to join us!

-OUR GREAT LAKES IN THE 21st CENTURY AND CHALLENGES IT FACES Just 3% of the water on earth is freshwater and the Great Lakes have 20% of that supply.
+Our Great Lakes in the 21st Century: Challenges and Opportunities Just 3% of the water on earth is freshwater and the Great Lakes have 20% of that supply.
 Two million people worldwide today face some sort of water-supply shortages and 5 million die from water-borne diseases.
 What are the specific stressors that face our Great Lakes today and what are we doing about it?
 Anne will introduce current the science and the issues facing our precious resource.